gitworkflows/GitReleaser/docs/github-releases.md

 ## Release notes

 By default, the output of `git.changelog` is used for the GitHub release notes.
-This is the printed `Changelog: ...` when release-git boots.
+This is the printed `Changelog: ...` when gitreleaser boots.
 This can be overridden with the `github.releaseNotes` option to customize the release notes for the GitHub release.
 This will be invoked just before the actual GitHub release itself.

-The value can either be a string or a function but a function is only supported when configuring release-git using `.release-git.js` or `.release-git.cjs` file.
+The value can either be a string or a function but a function is only supported when configuring gitreleaser using `.gitreleaser.js` or `.gitreleaser.cjs` file.

 When the value is a string, it's executed as a shell script.
 Make sure it outputs to `stdout`.
 An example: